A Japanese convenience store is simultaneously a bank, a post office, a ticket agency, a restaurant, and a place to print government documents at 3am.

 Drinks deserve attention too.
 Canned coffee, matcha lattes, canned oden broth in winter.
 The 100-yen fresh-ground coffee machines at all major chains are used by millions of Japanese people daily as a genuine morning ritual.
 The quality is unremarkable by specialty coffee standards but perfectly solid and vastly cheaper than a café.

 Seasonal items follow the Japanese calendar closely: oden (a simmered hot pot dish) appears on store warmers in autumn and runs through winter.
 Christmas sees strawberry cake.
 New Year brings mochi.
 Summer brings kakigori and cold ramen.
-Following the seasonal rotation is actually a way to feel the texture of Japanese daily life.
+Following the seasonal rotation is a way to feel the texture of Japanese daily life.

 The Three Chains: What Each Does Better